 What quickly becomes clear when you hear about Jean Boucton is it is all about family.

-The champagnes are born out of close tie within the same family of long-established producers and, Aurelie, Jose and Jean-Christophe are the cousins behind it.
+The champagnes are born out of close ties within the same family of long-established producers.

 Based in the same village, each family member runs their own property and vineyards and while every property has its own range of champagnes, we have pulled together to create a new high-end range of vintage and cuvée champagnes independent of those.